EricOo0/Dissertation/README.md

 My master Dissertation in NTU
 * It is an NLP related dissertation
 * The topic is Online News Analytics based on AI Techniques
-* The main content is to collect a natural disaster dataset and perform news classification tasks
+* The main content is to collect a natural disaster dataset and perform news classification tasks on different feature representation methods and classifier

 ## Usage